Robert-Hughes/rjrssync/README.md

 Trailing slashes on files are always invalid, because this gives the impression that the file is actually a folder, and so could lead to unexpected behaviour.

+Symlinks are treated the same as files, because that's essentially how rjrssync treats symlinks (it syncs the link address, as if it was a small text file).
+Therefore they can't have trailing slashes.
+Note that tab-completion (on bash and cmd at least) does not put a trailing slash on symlinks automatically, so this shouldn't be a problem.
+(For folders, bash does do this which is why it's useful to allow trailing slashes on folder names).

 Notes on symlinks
 ==================

 Symlinks could be present as ancestors in the path(s) being synced (`a/b/symlink/c`), the path being synced itself (`a/b/symlink`, one or both sides), or as one of the items inside a folder being synced.

 Symlinks can point to either a file, a folder, nothing (broken), or another symlink, which itself could point to any of those.

 Symlinks can cause cycles and DAGs, including pointing to itself.
 This shouldn't be too important for us, as we (generally) never follow symlinks and so will never observe these cases.

 On Windows, a symlink is either a "file symlink" or "directory symlink" (specified on creation), whereas on Linux it is simply a symlink.
 A "directory symlink" that points to a file (possibly via other symlinks) or a "file symlink" that points to a directory is considered broken (similar to the target not existing at all).

 It is possible to create an invalid symlink (target is the wrong 'type' or doesn't exist)